ziadoz/awesome-php/README.md

 * [PHP Weekly](http://www.phpweekly.com/archive.html) - A weekly PHP newsletter.
 * [Securing PHP](https://www.securingphp.com/) - A newsletter about PHP security and library recommendations.
 * [Seven PHP](https://7php.com/) - A website that interviews members of the PHP community.
+* [Modern PHP cheatsheet](https://github.com/smknstd/modern-php-cheatsheet) - Cheatsheet for some Php knowledge you will frequently encounter in modern projects.

 ### PHP Books
 *Fantastic PHP-related books.*